 Phone Calls & Phone Usage Policy

-All phone calls from jail are collect calls or through a pre-paid phone account .
-Phone calls made in jail are typically more costly than phone calls made outside of jail.
+All phone calls from jail are collect calls or through a pre-paid phone account.
+Phone calls made in jail are typically more expensive than phone calls made outside of jail.
 Inmates are able to make phone calls, with restrictions on how often you can use the phone, but you should keep in mind that every inmate wants to use the phone too, so they can call their family.
 If you are disciplined for an infraction, phone calls might get reduced or eliminated completely.

 The Evans County Jail phone number is: 912-739-1611